maperial/maperial.github.io/about/index.md

 Everyone willing to draw a map willing to master its content and rendering !

-### Keep in mind Maperial is entirely customisable to suit your needs, just contact us !
+### Keep in mind Maperial is entirely customisable to suit your needs,

+so if you find anything you miss in our API just let us know !